Docker Deployment

 #step6: Verify if Docker is installed successfully

-docker --version #Display version information, indicating successful installation.
+docker --version #Display version information, indicating successful installation.1.2 Install Docker Compose

 #Installation command